n8n-io/n8n-docs/docs/workflow/integrations/creating-nodes/code/create-n8n-nodes-module.md

 Consider creating n8n-nodes-module if any of the following conditions satisfy your needs:
 - The nodes are only for yourself, your organization, or a small group of people.
-- The nodes require external dependencies that are not already available in n8n.
+- The nodes require external dependencies that are not already available in Workflow².

 **NOTE:** n8n-nodes-module can only be installed in self-hosted Doc² instances.
-This functionality is currently not available on n8n.cloud or the desktop app.
+This functionality is currently not available ondoc2app.cloudintegration.eu or the desktop app.
 There are plans to introduce this functionality in the future.

 ## Prerequisites

-You may already be familiar with creating nodes in n8n.
+You may already be familiar with creating nodes in Workflow².
 If you are unfamiliar with how to create Doc² nodes, you can learn about it following the instructions mentioned in the [Creating Your First Node](https://docs.n8n.io/nodes/creating-nodes/create-node.html) tutorial.

 Install the following tools: